-Source: Pre- Apprenticeship **No Wages Provided The table adheres to the Data Suppression policy (DS) Definition of DS is provided in the terms and definition section at the end of the report
+Source: Pre- Apprenticeship.
+No Wages Provided.
+The table adheres to the Data Suppression policy (DS).
+Definition of DS is provided in the terms and definition section at the end of the report

 Highlights and Accomplishments

-OAIT was awarded a tier 1 grant from DOL for Building State Capacity in an apprenticeship.
-OAIT hosted a series of four Virtual Hiring Fairs throughout the spring and summer months, with over 70 District residents being provided the opportunity to have access to Apprenticeships.
-This tiered alignment establishes new apprenticeship programs within the District government, prioritizes hiring D.C. public high school graduates for entry-level positions within the District government, and creates new partnerships between the Department of Human Resources (DCHR) and school and organizations preparing students for high school diplomas or their equivalent.
+OAIT was awarded a tier 1 grant from the U.S. Department of Labor for Building State Capacity in an apprenticeship.
+OAIT hosted a series of four virtual hiring fairs throughout the spring and summer months, with over 70 District residents being provided the opportunity to have access to Apprenticeships.
+This tiered alignment establishes new apprenticeship programs within the District government, prioritizes hiring D.C. public high school graduates for entry-level positions within the District government, and creates new partnerships between the DCHR schools and organizations students for high school diplomas or their equivalent.

-This section provides information requested in section (a) of D.C.
-Official Code §32-771, which shall include the following outcome measures for job training or adult education participants delineated by job training program and vendor:

-New Program Enrollment

-Continued Program Participation (from previous reporting period)

-Activity Completion

-Program Exit

 DC Career Connections (DCCC)

 Program Service Level Details (Please see terms and definitions for a detailed description)